Distil ← Back to home

 Levothyroxine, sold under the brand names Eltroxin, Synthroid, Levoxyl, is thyroid hormone replacement.
 Absorption is reduced by polyvalent cations and high-fibre supplements.

-Below are the 4 documented pairs we have explicitly assessed against Levothyroxine in the Distil database: 4 amber.
-The pairs cluster around 1 mechanism: Mineral chelation (absorption).
+Below are the 22 documented pairs we have explicitly assessed against Levothyroxine in the Distil database: 19 amber and 3 green.
+The pairs cluster around 9 mechanisms: Absorption interference, Blood-test (assay) interference, Brassica goitrogen effect (theoretical), Mineral chelation (absorption), Additive thyroid-hormone effect, Reduced thyroid-hormone effect, Thyroid status destabilisation, Beneficial combination, and Thyroid cofactor (beneficial).
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions